This page is a hub for all Survive Travel resources. Only companies that we actually use and/or believe in are listed.

 It should be noted that some of these travel resources are affiliate links.
 It means that if you click on them and make a purchase a small commission is earned.
 It does not cost you any extra and you may get a discount.
 If you would like to learn more about how this website generates income please read our earnings disclaimer.

 Survive Travel Resources

 Couchsurfing.
+For free accommodation with locals.
 I have only used CouchSurfing a couple of times but every time I had positive experiences.